-- Dates: June 1, 2021–May 31, 2022 (one year)
+- Dates: June 1, 2022 - May 31, 2023

 - Location: Greece

-- Academic Committee: Anna Lamari (Aristotle University of Thessaloniki), Spyridon Rangos (University of Patras), Melina Tamiolaki (University of Crete)
+- Academic Committee: Anna Lamari (Aristotle University of Thessaloniki), Spyridon Rangos (University of Patras), and Melina Tamiolaki (University of Crete)

-- Program Coordination: Evan Katsarelis (CHS Greece, email@example.com)
+- Activity Administration: Evan Katsarelis (CHS Greece)

-About the fellowship
+About the fellowships